Offered twice in 2021 - see dates below

 Suffering is an undeniable part of the human condition.
 We all experience it, but we don’t understand it or know how to free ourselves from its grip.
 We try various methods and techniques that help us feel better for a while.
 But inevitably we find ourselves ensnared once again — often by the same issues.
 How can we escape this circular pattern?
 The teachings called the Four Noble Truths offer profound insights into our dilemma.
 Practicing these insights leads to the end of suffering.

 Classes meet weekly on Zoom.
 When you submit your registration form, you will see the message, You have successfully registered, appear briefly above the submit button.
-A few days prior to the first class meeting, you will receive the Zoom link for joining the class and a short reading.
-If possible, please register at least one day prior to the first class so that you will receive the link and instructions.
-If you haven't received an email within 24 hours of registering, it may have landed in your junk folder.
-Please check.
+A few days prior to the first class meeting, you will receive the Zoom link for class and a short reading.
+If possible, please register at least one day prior to the first class so that you will have time to complete the short reading.

 There is a suggested donation of $60, which covers the four classes.
 Any amount is gratefully accepted.
 Your practice of generosity makes it possible for those of limited means to participate in the class.